-We are American, which means we drive approximately 14 hours every summer to get from our house to my parents’ house.
+We are American, which means we drive approximately 14 hours every summer to get from our house to my parents’ house in Utah.
 Sometimes we spend the night at a motel halfway, nobody sleeps, and then we fight crying kids back into the car the next day.
 Sometimes we white-knuckle it through.
 There’s no great way to survive this trip, besides keeping a sense of humor.

 I don’t know much for sure, but I know these 10 ways to survive a long road trip: